tomorrowflow/context-portal/README.md

 *   Replace `"/actual/path/to/your/project_workspace"` with the absolute path to the workspace whose context you want ConPort to manage.
 The IDE typically provides this path dynamically (e.g., via a variable like `${workspaceFolder}`).
 *   ConPort will create/use a database file at `your_project_workspace/.context_portal/data.sqlite`.

-### 2. HTTP Mode (for Broader Access or Standalone Use)

-This mode runs ConPort as an HTTP server, making it accessible over the network.

-*   **Command:**
-    ```bash
-    uv run python src/context_portal_mcp/main.py --mode http --host 127.0.0.1 --port 8123
-    ```
-*   This starts the server on `http://127.0.0.1:8123`.
-The JSON-RPC endpoint will be `/mcp`.
-*   When using HTTP mode, ensure the `workspace_id` is correctly passed by clients in their tool call arguments, as the server itself doesn't have an inherent workspace context when run standalone like this (unless a default is implemented or configured via environment variables, which is not the current setup).

 ## Client Configuration

 MCP clients (like IDE extensions or other tools) need to be configured to connect to a running ConPort instance.
-Here are example configurations:

 ### For STDIO Mode (e.g., in Roo Code's `.vscode/mcp.json` or global settings)